 About kidney cancer

-Nearly 12,000 people are diagnosed with kidney cancer in the UK each year, and the incidence is increasing annually.
-Kidney cancer is now the seventh most common cancer in British adults; however, it is still considered to be a less common cancer, and around 4,300 people die from the disease every year.
+More than 12,000 people are diagnosed with kidney cancer in the UK each year, and the incidence is increasing annually.
+Kidney cancer is now the seventh most common cancer in British adults; however, it is still considered to be a less common cancer, and around 4,400 people die from the disease every year.
 About half of all kidney cancers are diagnosed in people aged over 70.

 Worldwide, there are about 340,000 new cases of kidney cancer a year, accounting for around 2% of all cancers.
 Globally, the incidence of kidney cancer has been increasing, mostly due to lifestyle factors, such as smoking and obesity, but in part due to better scanning facilities being able to pick up small tumours.